opensciencegrid/topology/src/README.md

 ### Origin public Authfile generation

-The public Authfile for an origin is served at `/origin/Authfile-public?fqdn=<ORIGIN FQDN>`.
+The Authfile for a public origin is served at `/origin/Authfile-public?fqdn=<ORIGIN FQDN>`.

 The public Authfile is basically a giant `u *` list:
 - Allow read access to the path of each namespace supported by the origin (`rl` permissions)

-### Origin protected Authfile generation
+### Origin authenticated Authfile generation

-The non-public Authfile for an origin is served at `/origin/Authfile?fqdn=<ORIGIN FQDN>`.
+The Authfile for an authenticated origin is served at `/origin/Authfile?fqdn=<ORIGIN FQDN>`.

 If the origin resource specifies a DN, add a `u <DN HASH> <PATH1> rl <PATH2> rl ...` ACL for every path supported by the origin.